 I have always referenced Steve Jobs as a guide when it came to getting users or visitors to do what you need.
 In this case, it's turning your visitors into paying customers in as short a time as possible.
 What this equates to, is having them checking out in as few a steps as possible.

-Unfortunately Shopify make it difficult to cut steps out of the checkout process however using apps like Carthook will help cut down unnecessary keystrokes and unnecessary clicks.
+Unfortunately, Shopify makes it difficult to cut steps out of the checkout process, however, using apps like Carthook will help cut down unnecessary keystrokes and unnecessary clicks.
 Check out Velocity Bicycle Co to see a great theme in use.

 9No Facebook Pixel or Google Analytics